 The surname Israelson was first found in Venice (Italian: Venezia), and seaport occupying one of the most remarkable sites of the world.
 Centralizing on the Grand Canal the history of the city can be traced through the different styles of architecture Byzantine, Gothic, early Renaissance and late Renaissance.
 It is rich in ancient palaces, churches, libraries, galleries, monuments, statues, treasures and artifacts.
 Its history is abundant in politics, art, religion, scholarship and conflict.
 The ducal palace was commenced in 1309.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the Israelson family
+Early History of the Israelson family

 This web page shows only a small excerpt of our Israelson research.
 Another 66 words (5 lines of text) are included under the topic Early Israelson History in all our PDF Extended History products and printed products wherever possible.